kirbysayshi/broad-phase-bng/README.md

 bng.world.screen | ro.Screen     | global reference to the screen
 ov3              | none          | references ro.ov3, for vector operations

+The world also uses the following order for each step of the simulation:

+- Clear the screen
+- Accelerate all entities, update their AABBs
+- Call the collision system's `update` method
+- Call the collision system's `queryForCollisionPairs` method
+- Call the user-defined `handleCollisions`
+- Apply inertia to all entities, update their AABBs
+- Call the user-defined `update`
+- Call `draw`

 Let's get started!

 ## Attempt #1: Brute Force